clarktrimble/ba-blog/content/blog/stator/index.md

 Exposing the runtime metrics is a one-liner and I've snuck in a couple additional collectors to spice things up.

-Disk usage is interesting not only in the sense that running out is still a fan-fav failure mode, but it also provides a nice example of points which differ only by labels.
+Disk usage is interesting not only in the sense that running out of space is a longtime fan-favorite failure mode, but it also provides an example of points which differ only by labels.

-Wave is kind of a toy collector that emits series of sine waves, giving us something fun(?) to look at.
+Wave is a toy collector that emits series of sine waves, giving us something fun to visualize.
-I did have a good time writing it :), a-and a simple sine wave actually could be useful for integration testing.
+I did have a good time writing it, and a predictable signal could be useful for integration testing.

-#### not collected at all
+### Metric or Log ?

-Before we wrap up collection, a quick word about what's not being collected.
+A quick word about what's not being collected.

-For an api service, requests per endpoint and time spent handling those requests are _rather_ important metrics.
-I've not mentioned them til now, because that information is in the logs and in my somewhat humble opinion stats which can be aggregated from the logs are best collected in such a manner.
-Not trying to be orthodox or anything; I'm espousing the idea as it seems so much easier to fire and forget a log message rather than tracking all that within an otherwise focused service.

-#### the metrics
+Requests over time per endpoint and the time taken to handle them for example.
+They're both potentially of some interest, yeah?

+I'd say so and the good news is they can be aggregated from simple-to-emit request/response logs.
+In this way, relatively perishible logging serves multiple purposes before disposal and contributes to a sleek implementation.

+Often times there's murk in the metric vs log question with no single correct answer.
+With no need to get it "right", we can adjust for other factors in the infrastructure or whatever feels like a good balance.

+### Endpoint Trial Run

-Before getting Prometheus and the other supporting services running, lets start `stator` and check the metrics endpoint with curl:
+Running `stator` and hitting the metrics endpoint with curl:

 ```bash
 $ make                # test and build stator repo